-Skip logic rules allow you to determine whether a field should be shown or skipped based on the value of a previous field.
+Skip logic rules allow you to determine whether a field/page should be shown or skipped based on the value of a previous field.

-Skip logic rules can be set for all field types (including groups) and are useful when you would like to skip a field or group that should not be answered by a participant based on a previous response they gave.
-For example, if a participant indicates that they are male, all fields/groups relating to pregnancy should be skipped for this participant.
+Skip logic rules can be set for fields, groups or pages, and are useful when you would like to skip a field, group or page that should not be answered by a participant based on a previous response they gave.
+For example, if a participant indicates that they are male, all fields relating to pregnancy should be skipped for this participant.

 You can add, remove or edit skip logic rules at any time.